enkidevs/curriculum/General/Networking/what-is-packet-loss.md

-# How packet loss happen?
+# How does packet loss happen?
 author: SebaRaba

 levels: